-How to sync a Sharepoint site
+How to sync a SharePoint site

 SharePoint is a powerful tool for storing, managing, and sharing documents within organisations.
 By syncing a SharePoint site to your computer, you can access files directly from your file explorer, even when offline.
 This guide walks you through syncing a SharePoint site, making it easy to work with your files without needing to open a web browser.